Summary of Chapter 28. Location and maps

 Android applications that obtain the user's location must have an ACCESS_FILE_LOCATION permission in the AndroidManifest.xml file.

-A Windows or Windows Phone application must have a
+A Universal Windows Platform application must have a

 location device capability marked in the Package.appxmanifest file.